blazium-engine/blazium-docs/tutorials/platform/android/android_plugin.rst

         - `_get_android_manifest_element_contents <https://docs.blazium.app/classes/class_editorexportplugin.html#class-editorexportplugin-method-get-android-manifest-element-contents>`_: update the contents of the `<manifest>` element in the generated Android manifest

-        The ``_get_android_manifest_*`` methods allow the plugin to automatically provide changes to the app's manifest which are preserved when the Godot Editor is updated, resolving a long standing issue with v1 Android plugins.
+        The ``_get_android_manifest_*`` methods allow the plugin to automatically provide changes to the app's manifest which are preserved when the Blazium Editor is updated, resolving a long standing issue with v1 Android plugins.

 3. Create a ``plugin.cfg``.
 This is an INI file with metadata about your plugin::